Dzybaty/battleship/README.md

 for another player to prepare.
 Next turn can be started by clicking **Ready** button.

 ### Game Results
 At the end of the game a window with game results will appear.
-It shows the winner and miss/hit/total shots for each player.
+It shows the winner and miss/hit/total shots statistics for each player.
 The game can be restarted by clicking **Reset Game Button**.